bdtinc/maskcam/README.md

 *If you have too many `--env` variables to add, it might be easier to create a [.env file](https://docs.docker.com/compose/env-file/) and point to it using the `--env-file` flag instead.*

 ### Troubleshooting
 MaskCam actually consists of many different processes running in parallel.
 As a consequence, when there's an error on a particular process, all of them will be sent termination signals and finish gracefully.
 This means that you need to scroll up through the output to find out the original error that caused a failure.
 It should be very notorious, flagged as a red **ERROR** log entry, followed by the name of the process that failed and a message.

 #### Error: camera not connected/not recognized
-You should see an error containing the message `Cannot identify device '/dev/video0'`, among other Gst and v4l information.

-Make sure the camera is connected and recognized by the host Ubuntu OS, where there should also be a device present `/dev/video0`.
+If you see an error containing the message `Cannot identify device '/dev/video0'`, among other Gst and v4l information, it means the program couldn't find the camera device.
+Make sure your camera is connected to the Nano and recognized by the host Ubuntu OS by issuing `ls /dev` and checking if `/dev/video0` is present in the output.

 #### Error: not running in privileged mode
 In this case, you'll see a bunch of annoying messages like: